6 Continuous Probability

 • r - random number generation

 For example, the Student’s t distribution uses dt, pt, qt, and rt.
-Base R includes the most common continuous distributions, normal, t, chi-square, exponential, gamma, and beta, but many additional distributions are available in specialized packages such as extraDistr and actuar.
+Base R includes the most common continuous distributions, normal, t, chi-square, exponential, gamma, and beta (corresponding shorthand names in R are t, chisq, exp, gamma, and beta), but many additional distributions are available in specialized packages such as extraDistr and actuar.
 While there are dozens of continuous distributions in use, the ones provided by base R cover the majority of applications encountered in practice.

 6.6 Exercises